Login to your account

 Genital herpes is a strain of the herpes simplex virus (HSV) and a sexually transmitted infection (STI) that can lay dormant the vast majority of the time for many people.
-In fact, the symptoms are so infrequent that up to 80% of people don't realise they have the virus at all making the HSV-2 strain even more contagious.
-When revealing its symptoms, these come in the form of discomforting and sometimes painful blisters (lesions) that often appear on and around the genitals, hence the name, however genital herpes can also appear on the mouth and thighs as well.
-This can reduce in severity, frequency and length over time.
+When revealing its symptoms, these come in the form of discomforting and sometimes painful blisters (lesions) that appear on and around the genitals but can also appear on the mouth and thighs as well.

-Being a viral infection, genital herpes is an incurable long-term (or chronic) condition and therefore common, especially among sexually active adults.
-However, this doesn't mean the condition is difficult and life altering.
+Being a viral infection, the genital herpes virus never leaves your body which makes it a prevalent STI, especially among sexually active adults.
+However, this doesn't mean the condition is difficult and life-altering.
 The symptoms tend to become increasingly more manageable over time and can be particularly infrequent.
-There are also highly effective treatments such as antiviral tablets that can relieve any painful symptoms within 24 hours, reduce the time span of the outbreak and can be used as a preventative treatment if you're prone to recurrent outbreaks due to certain triggers.

 Genital herpes is highly contagious and most commonly passed on from one person to the next through unprotected sexual intercourse.
-This could be transmitted through vaginal sex, anal sex or oral sex, or by touching the genitals of a person with active symptoms.
+This could be transmitted through vaginal sex, anal sex or oral sex, or through any sexual contact with the genitals of a person with active symptoms.

-Whilst wearing a condom can significantly reduce your chances of getting herpes, it can still be passed onto you, especially if lesions (blisters) are present as the HSV-2 virus is spread through touch, which means the virus can be contracted by coming into contact with skin where an outbreak is present.
+Whilst wearing barrier contraception like a male condom can significantly reduce your chances of getting herpes, it can still be passed onto you, especially if lesions (blisters) are present.

 A weakened immune system due to a common cold or something more serious like chemotherapy can give the virus an opportunity to spread.
 In terms of alcohol, this alters your body's balance especially in terms of sugar intake, which can promote an outbreak.
 This is the same for sugar intake in your diet.
 Some people find keeping a mental or physical note on when an outbreak occurs can correlate with one of the above triggers.